 The LEAFDE FAN FRYSLÂN, an imposing, three-masted barquentine, makes its maiden voyage for Sail & Bike travel in 2018 and is managed by its owner-operators, Joris and Rinske de Wit.
 For many years, they have run the MARE FAN FRYSLÂN, a three-masted clipper.
 The interior of this luxury ship can best be described as refined.
-The ship has 12 well-appointed twin cabins with two separate beds (ca. 11 m2), and one single cabin (ca. 7 m2).
-A third (bunk-)bed can be added in some cabins.
+The ship has 12 well-appointed twin cabins with two separate beds (ca. 11 m2).
+A third (bunk-)bed can be added in two cabins.
 All cabins have an en-suite bathroom with shower, basin and toilet.
-A porthole can be opened in every cabin.
+A porthole or hatch can be opened in every cabin.
 Sumptuous meals are carefully prepared in the restaurant and the ship’s full-service, cosy bar is fully stocked.
 The wheelhouse is equipped with a well-appointed seating area and the best views over the water are available here and on deck.
-The LEAFDE FAN FRYSLÂN can comfortably carry 25 (maximum 30) guests and is 50 meters (approx. 165 ft.) long and seven meters (approx. 23 ft.) wide with a sail surface of 760 m² (approx. 2,500 sq.ft.).
+The LEAFDE FAN FRYSLÂN can comfortably carry 24 (maximum 26) guests and is 50 meters (approx. 165 ft.) long and seven meters (approx. 23 ft.) wide with a sail surface of 760 m² (approx. 2,500 sq.ft.).

 Day 1 (Sat): arrival and embarkation in Amsterdam

 Individual arrival in Amsterdam, embarkation between 14.00 – 18.00 hours.
 During the first night, the ship is moored in Amsterdam, close to the city center.
 Take the time in the afternoon or evening to visit museums, to shop or relax on a canal cruise.